B-24D-10-CO Serial Number 41-23908 Aircraft Number 85

 Mission History

-On January 18, 1943, Captain Ernest "Pappy" Pruett and his eight-man crew, along with the crews of five other B-24s, took off from Adak to locate and bomb three Japanese supply ships reportedly headed for the harbor of Japanese-held Kiska Island.
-The 500 mile trip to Kiska was made through deteriorating weather conditions.
-When the flight finally arrived over the target they were forced to abort the mission due to the weather and head for home.
-When the aircraft arrived back over Adak the visibility was so poor that they could only circle overhead awaiting an eventual break in the weather.
-When one of the other B-24 pilots in the group saw a brief opening over the runway and hastily tried to land he crashed into several P-38 aircraft parked on the field.
-One other B-24 did manage to land safely, but the four remaining planes were forced to disperse and look for someplace else to put down.
+Back over Adak Airfield visibility was so poor that they could only circle overhead awaiting an eventual break in the weather.
+When one of the other B-24 pilots in the group saw a brief opening over the runway and hastily tried to land he crashed into several P-38 aircraft parked near the runway.
+One other B-24 did manage to land safely, but the four remaining planes were forced to disperse and look for someplace to put down.
 Two of these B-24s disappeared presumably at sea and were never heard from again.
-A third, the Flight Commander's aircraft, had enough fuel to fly to Cold Bay where it landed safely.
+The third, the flight commander's aircraft, had enough fuel to fly to Cold Bay Airfield and landed safely.

 "As we flew over the 50 foot cliff on the shoreline, a strong wind blowing up the face of the cliff was so turbulent that it knocked out our radio, and we lost all contact with Adak.
 Unknown to us, Adak tried to contact us at about this time to inform us that a base was open somewhere up the chain of islands.
 Of course, we never received the message as our radio was out of order."

-Capt.
-Pruett eased the B-24 onto the tundra at about 130mph, with the landing gear up to prevent flipping the aircraft.
-The B-24 slid about 1,000 feet over the mud and wet grass before it finally came to rest, passing between several large boulders at the foot of the volcanic mountain on Great Sitkin.
-Fortunately, only one crew member was injured in the crash landing, Bombardier T/Sgt.
-Holiel Ascol suffering a broken pelvis.
-The Navy ship USS Hurlbert picked the crew up later that same day and returned them to the base on Adak.
+Captain Pruett eased the B-24 onto the tundra at about 130mph, with the landing gear up to prevent flipping the aircraft.
+The B-24 slid about 1,000 feet over the mud and wet grass before it finally came to rest, passing between several large boulders at the foot of the volcano on Great Sitkin Island.

 Wreckage